Kuldeep-Attri/docker/README.md

 To name a container when you start it please run command:

-*Please note it is always a good habit to name your contianer, highly recommended!*
+*Please note it is always a good habit to name your container, highly recommended!*

 ```
 docker run --name kd_tut1 -d -p 8080:80 nginx:latest